Jump to

 The duration of work permits varies widely worldwide and is influenced by each country’s specific laws and regulations.

 For example, the U.S. employment authorization document (EAD) work permit for non-U.S. citizens usually lasts for one year.
-However, it may be valid for more or less than that based on your other visas and licenses.
+However, it may be valid for more or less than that based on other visas and licenses.

 Here’s how Pebl can help: